infiniflow/ragflow/api/http_api.md

     The language setting for the dataset.

 - `"embedding_model"`: (*Body parameter*)
-    Embedding model used in the dataset to generate vector embeddings.
+    Embedding model used in the dataset for generating vector embeddings.
-    - If creating a dataset, `embedding_model` must not be provided.
+    - When creating a dataset, `embedding_model` must not be provided.
-    - If updating a dataset, `embedding_model` cannot be changed.
+    - When updating a dataset, `embedding_model` cannot be changed.

 - `"permission"`: (*Body parameter*)
     Specifies who can manipulate the dataset.

 - `"document_count"`: (*Body parameter*)
     Document count of the dataset.
-    - If updating a dataset, `document_count` cannot be changed.
+    - When updating a dataset, `document_count` cannot be changed.

 - `"chunk_count"`: (*Body parameter*)
     Chunk count of the dataset.
-    - If updating a dataset, `chunk_count` cannot be changed.
+    - When updating a dataset, `chunk_count` cannot be changed.

 - `"parse_method"`: (*Body parameter*)
     Parsing method of the dataset.
-    - If updating `parse_method`, `chunk_count` must be greater than 0.
+    - When updating `parse_method`, `chunk_count` must be greater than 0.

 - `"parser_config"`: (*Body parameter*)
     The configuration settings for the dataset parser.

 ### Response

-The successful response includes a JSON object like the following:
+A successful response includes a JSON object like the following:

 ```json
 {